epfl-ada/ada-2020-project-milestone-p3-p3_datomicdataster/README.md

 <a href=https://drive.google.com/file/d/1PNk3zY8NjLcDiAbzjABzY5FiPAFHq6T8/view>Click here to access dataset</a>

 **5. Methods**<br>
-We will first compute users’ homes with a similar approximation as in our replicated paper:<br>
+Compute users’ homes with a similar approximation as in our replicated paper:<br>
 * Divide the world in grid cells (e.g. 25kmx25km)<br>
 * Find the world cell with the most check ins for each user<br>
 * Compute the home location by averaging the positions of all checkins inside the cell<br>